RomhaShwangzaw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable script creates a new global variable.
 8-true_knowledge script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide_and_rule script prints the result of POWER divided by DIVIDE, followed by a new line.
+10-love_exponent_breath script displays the result of BREATH to the power LOVE.